New-style Indonesian leader takes on world's oldest profession

 The scheme, which aims to reach 900 sex workers in 2014, allows women to escape exploitation and “choose the life they want”, said Rismaharini, Surabaya’s first female mayor.

 Gang Dolly (“Dolly Alley”), as it’s known locally, occupies a residential area.
-At dusk, the call to prayer from a neighbourhood mosque is drowned out by music booming from competing brothels.
+At dusk, the call to prayer from a neighborhood mosque is drowned out by music booming from competing brothels.

 Its narrow streets are grim but bustling.
 Pimps wave down passing men into smoky rooms where young woman sit in glassed-off areas, playing with their cellphones until chosen by a customer.